erigones/esdc-docs/user-guide/howto/enable-overlays.rst

 ----------------------------------------
 The last step is to reconfigure monitoring to work over `adminoverlay`.
 We want to do two things:

-    - Add new `adminoverlay` IP of `mon01.local` to the configuration database, so that new compute nodes will use this IP.
+    - Add the new `adminoverlay` IP of `mon01.local` to the configuration database, so that new compute nodes will use this IP.
     - Reconfigure existing compute nodes and change the Zabbix agent configuration.

 Ssh into the first compute node and run: